MinecraftForge/Documentation/docs/blocks/interaction.md

 This method is perfect for adding custom events when a player clicks on a block.

 By default, this method does nothing.
-`NoteBlock` overrides this method so when left-clicked, it plays a sound. `RedstoneOreBlock` on left-click emits a faint light and spawns particles around itself.
+`NoteBlock` overrides this method so when left-clicked, it plays a sound. `RedStoneOreBlock` on left-click emits a faint light and spawns particles around itself.

 `playerWillDestroy`
 ----------------